rust-lang-ru/book/rustbook-en/src/ch03-02-data-types.md

 ```

 The program resulted in a *runtime* error at the point of using an invalid
 value in the indexing operation.
-The program exited at that point with an error
+The program exited with an error message and
-message and didn't execute the final `println!`.
+didn't execute the final `println!` statement.
 When you attempt to access an
 element using indexing, Rust will check that the index you’ve specified is less
 than the array length.
-If the index is greater than or equal to the array
+If the index is greater than or equal to the length,
-length, Rust will panic.
-This check has to happen at runtime, especially in
+Rust will panic.
+This check has to happen at runtime, especially in this case,
-this case, because the compiler can't possibly know what the value a user
+because the compiler can't possibly know what value a user will enter when they
-running the code will later enter.
+run the code later.

 This is the first example of Rust’s safety principles in action.
 In many
 low-level languages, this kind of check is not done, and when you provide an